CHIANTI -- an atomic database for emission lines -- Paper XVII: Version 10.1, revised ionization and recombination rates

 \subsection{The magnesium isoelectronic sequence: Fe XV}

 \ion{Fe}{xv} produces a strong line at 284 \AA\ in the EUV spectrum.
-In addition, it also provides density-sensitive line pair ratios such as $\lambda$234 to $\lambda$244 \citep{cowan_widing}.
+In addition, it also provides density-sensitive line pair ratios such as 234 \AA\ to 244 \AA\ \citep{cowan_widing}.
 The ionization cross-section of \ion{Fe}{xv} consists of both DI and EA components and the \citet{ioniz} cross sections are based on calculations with FAC.
 The EA components include transitions from the n=2 levels to the n=3 and n=4 levels and the various transitions are grouped into two EA components with excitation thresholds at 793 and 987 eV.
 These compare to the ionization potential of 457 eV.
 Laboratory measurements of the ionization cross sections of \ion{Fe}{xv} are reported by \citet{bernhardt_fe_15} and show both DI and EA components although the measured EA components appear more complex than the two component description.
+In addition, \citet{bernhardt_fe_15} state that there is evidence of resonant processes that occur just before the major EA components.
+These are not included in the present model described here.
 The CHIANTI ionization cross sections have been revised by fitting the DI component to the \citet{bernhardt_fe_15} cross sections below 793 eV.
 The EA component to the n=3 levels has been reduced by a factor of 0.92.
-The measurements of \citet{bernhardt_fe_15} togther with the \citet{ioniz} values and the present results are shown in Fig. \ref{fig:fe_15_cross}.
+The measurements of \citet{bernhardt_fe_15} together with the \citet{ioniz} values and the present results are shown in Fig. \ref{fig:fe_15_cross}.
 At energies just below the first EA threshold, the ratio of the present cross section to that of \citet{ioniz} is about 1.22.
 At energies where the EA component is present, the ratio is about 0.99 at 1000 eV and 0.95 at 2000 eV. \citet{bernhardt_fe_15} also provide parameters to reproduce their calculations of the ionization rate coefficient.
 The rates of \citet{bernhardt_fe_15} are very close to those of the revised parameters.
 The ratio of the present rates to those of \citet{bernhardt_fe_15} is 0.83 at 10$^5$ K, 0.91 at 2.2 $\times$ 10$^6$ K (the temperature of maximum ionization of \ion{Fe}{xv}) and 0.93 at 3 $\times$ 10$^6$ K.